particle-iot/spark-sdk-ios/README.md

 ```

 #### Rename a device
-you can simply alter the `.name` property or use -rename() method if you need a completion block (for example updating a UI after renaming was done)
+you can simply set the `.name` property or use -rename() method if you need a completion block to be called (for example updating a UI after renaming was done):

 **Objective-C**
 ```objc
 myPhoton.name = @"myNewDeviceName";